Expat Exchange

 We asked expats what a typical home or apartment in Japan is like.
 They answered...

 "A typical expat home or apartment in Japan is usually modern and well-equipped with amenities such as air conditioning, washing machines, and high-speed internet.
 Many expat homes and apartments also come with a balcony or terrace, providing a great view of the city.
-Expat homes and apartments in Japan are typically furnished with comfortable furniture and appliances, making it easy to settle in and feel at home," said another expat in Japan.
+Expat homes and apartments in Japan are typically furnished with comfortable furniture and appliances, making it easy to settle in and feel at home," said a member in Japan.

 Please login to continue reading this article.